 According to World Bank data, 15% of the world's population experiences some form of disability.

-According to W3, about 20% of the population in the USA are have hearing problems.
+According to W3, about 20% of the population in the USA has hearing problems.

-Globally, at least 2.2 billion people have vision problems, according to the World Health Organization.
+According to the World Health Organization, at least 2.2 billion people have vision problems.
 Color blindness affects approximately 8% of men.